The CHAINS research project on software supply chains @ KTH

 3CX attack (installer compromised), 2023

-The hackers compromised a Windows installer and targeted a few, very specific compagnies in the cryptocurrency business.
+The hackers compromised a Windows installer and targeted a few, very specific companies in the cryptocurrency business.
 Not clear how they managed to infect the installer file.

 Minecraft mods attack (package manager compromised), June 2023